-European markets could be affected by a number of factors, including but not limited to the uncertainty linked to the relationship between the United Kingdom and the European Union following the decision of the United Kingdom to leave the European Union, political activism in France and growing populism throughout Europe.
-Global markets may also be affected by certain geopolitical factors including but not limited to United States trade policy and trade tensions with China and other countries and the conflict between the United States and Iran.
-Credit markets and the value of fixed income assets could be adversely affected if interest rates were to rise sharply as the European Central Bank, the Federal Reserve Bank and other central banks begin to scale back the extraordinary support measures they put in place in response to adverse economic conditions.
+European markets may be affected by a number of factors, including but not limited to continuing uncertainty regarding the commercial and other relationships between the United Kingdom and the European Union resulting from the United Kingdom leaving the European Union on January 31, 2020, political activism in France and social movements, particularly in light of the global economic downturn associated with the COVID-19 pandemic.
+Markets in the United States may be affected by trade tensions with China or by a tendency towards political stalemate, as well as uncertainty relating to the 2020 elections.
+Share prices could fall from their current levels, which have rebounded from the initial sharp decline resulting from the COVID-19 pandemic, and the impact could be exacerbated if the correction is particularly rapid or if broad groups of market participants withdraw assets from share-based products at the same time.
+Credit markets and the value of fixed income assets could be adversely affected if interest rates were to rise sharply if the European Central Bank (the "ECB"), the Federal Reserve Bank and other central banks begin to scale back the extraordinary support measures they put in place in response to current adverse economic conditions.

-It is difficult to predict when economic or market downturns will occur, and which markets will be most significantly impacted thereby.
-If economic or market conditions in France or elsewhere in Europe or global markets more generally, were to deteriorate or become more volatile, the Group's operations could be disrupted and its business, results of operations and financial condition may be adversely affected.
+It is difficult to predict when markets will recover from the current significant economic downturn, when future economic or market downturns will occur, and which markets will be most significantly impacted.
+If economic or market conditions in France or elsewhere in Europe, or global markets more generally, were to deteriorate or become more volatile, the Group's operations could be disrupted, and its business, results of operations and financial condition could be adversely affected.